hugomarcelosilva/wongames-api/README.md

 In order to make it work, follow the steps:

 - Go to Roles & Permissions > Public and make sure `game:populate` route is public available and the upload as well
-- With Strapi running run the following comand in your console:
+- With Strapi running run the following command in your console:

 ```bash
 $ curl -X POST http://localhost:1337/games/populate